atqp11/portfolio-tracker/docs/ARCHITECTURE.md

 ### When to use SSR vs Admin client

 **Use SSR Client when**:
-- Displaying user's own data
+- Displaying user\'s own data
 - User-initiated queries
 - Dashboard/UI operations
 - Should respect user permissions